Swagguy47/unity-fps-prototypes/README.md

 - Custom editor workflow tools for atlasing Substance Painter textures & embedding textures into alpha channels
 - Extensive development menu & debugging features
 - Robust object interaction framework

+# -Additional notes-
+Long after the end of development, this project was later revisted for use as a prototyping platform for a completely unrelated game while another person was busy making changes to it's project.
+This explains the out-of-place low poly, sci-fi prototype items and test level.